-Use the menu shown below to assign ports to the specified VLAN group as an IEEE 802.1Q tagged or untagged port.
-Assign ports as tagged if they are connected to 802.1Q VLAN compliant devices, or untagged if they are connected to VLAN-unaware devices.
+Use the screens shown below to assign ports to the specified VLAN group as an IEEE 802.1Q tagged port.
+Assign ports as tagged if they are connected to 802.1Q VLAN compliant devices.
+If the port is connected to VLAN-unaware devices, frames will be passed to the untagged VLAN group to which this port has been assigned under the VLAN Port Configuration screen (page 3-30).